ayanhmm/spandaai-platform/foundation/data_management/Setup/DataIngestion/Data-Ingestion.md

    - **Convert Record:** Write data to HDFS in a supported format (like Parquet or Avro).
    - **MonitorActivity:** Monitor data flow inactivity and alert if data hasn't arrived in a set time.
 Example: Alert if no sensor data arrives in 5 minutes.
    - **ValidateRecord:** Ensure incoming data conforms to a schema (like Avro/JSON Schema).

+## Creating an Airbyte Connection for Data Transfer
+- Access the Airbyte UI at http://localhost:8000 and locg in via credentials obtained while setting up Airbyte.

+- Creating a source:
+   - Go to the `sources` tab accessible via the menu on the left.
+   - Go to New Source.
+   - Select the service you want to use as a Data Source.
+   - ##### Creating a Postgres Source
+      - Select the `postgres connector`.
+Fill in the required fields to complete the setup.
+      - **Source Name:** Any name to uniquely identify the source.
+Name the source as `postgres1`
+      - **Host:** container name or ip address of the postgres container. `postgres`.
+      Inorder to refer via container name, make sure both services are on the same docker network.
+      Ip Address can be found using `docker inspect postgres | grep IPAddress`
+      - **Port:** External port of the postgres container which is `5432`
+      - **Database Name:** `mydb`
+      - **Username:** `admin` Login credentials of the postgres user who has access to the specified database.
+      - **Password:** `password1234`
+      - **Update Method:** Set the criteria which determines when and how data is to be extracted from the source
+   - Click Set the Source to validate the above fields.

+- Creating a Destination:
+   - Go to the `Destinations` tab accessible via the menu on the left.
+   - Go to New Destination.
+   - Select the service you want to use as a Data Destination.
+   - ##### Creating a minio destination
+      - Select the `S3 connector`.
+Fill in the required fields to complete the setup.
+      - **Destination Name:** Any name to uniquely identify the source.
+Name the source as `minio1`
+      - **Access Key ID:** `admin` Login credentials of the minio UI.
+      - **Secret Access Key:** `password1234`
+      - **S3 Bucket Name:** Name of the minio bucket which will store the recieved data. `warehouse`
+      - **S3 Bucket Path:** Path inside the minio bucket which will store the recieved data. `testing/postgres`
+      - **S3 Bucket Region:** `us-east-1`, as defined in the minio docker file.
+      - **Output Format:** `Parquet`, for iceberg compatibility.
+      - **S3 Endpoint:** This column is located in the optional fields drop down area, Minio URL. `http://172.18.0.4:9000` or whaever the ipaddress of minio container is.
+It can be determined using `docker inspect postgres | grep IPAddress`
+      `http://minio:9000` does not work as the endpoint.
+   - Click Set the Destination to validate the above fields.

+- Establishing a connection:
+   - Go to the `Connections` tab accessible via the menu on the left.
+   - Go to Create Connection.
+   - Select one of the existing sources or create a new source.
+Select `postgres1` Select one of the existing destinations or create a new destination.
+Select `minio1`
+   - Select the desired sync mode and press next
+   - Configure the connection including defining sync frequency and timing.
+   - Press finish and sync to establish the connection

 ## Additional Resources